FluBBaOfWard/WasabiGBA/README.md

 ## How to use:

 There is no builder included in the release yet.
-The header is 64 bytes long, the size field is in little endian, the 32bit id is 0x1A565357 (LE).
+The header is defined in Emubase.h, it's 64 bytes long, the size field is in little endian, the 32bit id is 0x1A565357 (LE).
 The name field can be 31 bytes plus a terminating zero.
 There is an example header file included, "Supervision.header".